 Access to information technology (IT) and computing resources is now critical to success in most fields of study and research.
-The NC State community, including graduate students, benefits from one of the most sophisticated university data networking and IT infrastructures in the United States.
-A founding member of Internet2, the university is the site of one of the two original Internet2 Testing and Evaluation Centers.
-The campus 4 Gbps fiber-optic backbone has 10 Gbps multilambda connections to the NC Networking Initiative (NCNI) GigaPoP, and through NCNI to the Internet1 and Internet2 backbones and soon to the National LambdaRail.
-The robust NC State Nomadic Computing Environment supports mobile computing options and includes a growing wireless network infrastructure.
-NC State's Information Technology Division (ITD) supports data networking and Web services for the university, as well as the Unity computing environment, high-performance computing (HPC) resources, and other campus-wide academic computing systems and services.
+NC State graduate students benefit from one of the most sophisticated university data networking and IT infrastructures in the United States.
+A founding member of Internet2, the university is the site of one of only two Internet2 Testing and Evaluation Centers.
+The campus 4 Gbps fiber-optic backbone has high-speed OC-3 and OC-48 connections to the North Carolina Networking Initiative (NCNI) GigaPoP, and through NCNI, to the Internet2 backbone.On campus, the Nomad Computing Environment supports ubiquitous mobile computing options and includes a growing wireless network infrastructure.
+All students have access to Unity, the university's multi-platform distributed academic computing environment, which comprises Windows, Unix and Macintosh workstations and hundreds of productivity and discipline-specific software applications.

-Unity accounts are automatically generated for all NC State students and include e-mail services, network file space, Web publishing privileges, and access to Unity computing labs and hundreds of software applications.
+NC State's Information Technology Division (ITD) supports the Unity computing environment and other campus-wide academic computing systems and services, as well as Web services and data networking for the university.
+Unity accounts are automatically generated for all NC State students and include e-mail services, network file space, Web publishing privileges, and access to Unity computing labs and applications.
 Students can make use of many online help resources provided by ITD, and they can call or e-mail the ITD help desk for friendly and knowledgeable technical support.
-(For an overview, see http://www.ncsu.edu/it/essentials/.)
-ITD leads accessible technology initiatives to assure that students with disabilities have equitable access to campus IT resources.
-In partnership with other campus organizations, ITD supports Web systems used in online and distance education courses Graduate students can also take software training classes offered by ITD free of charge.
+Graduate students can also take software training classes offered by ITD free of charge.